Parents tackle the 11 Plus

 Cara is saving her paper round earnings to buy a new bicycle.
 She earns £6, seven days a week.
 The bicycle costs £462, how many weeks will it take her to save enough money to buy the bike?

 Charlotte Gater, Head of Curriculum at Explore Learning, says: “The curriculum has changed so much since parents were at school and some of these terms and questions that parents were up against will be entirely new concepts.
 Even if the concepts are not new, if parents haven’t actively used these skills since school, they can be hard to remember.
-This is why we have open sessions with parents to give guidance on how to support children with the exams and show them what they can do at home”
+This is why we have open sessions with parents to give guidance on how to support children with their exams and show them how to help with 11 Plus tuition at home”

 Could you score better than 61%?
 Take our quiz to try out real questions from past papers – it’s a great way to get a feel for what’s expected of children when it comes to sitting the exam.

 Discover more interesting posts from our blog

 July 25, 2017

 Explore Learning Woking and Goldsworth Primary School recently hosted an interschool quiz which brought together more than 10 local schools to celebrate their hard work!...Read this post

 Ethan Willis is the author of the novel ‘Blue as the Sky’.
 He recently visited our Bournemouth centre to kick off the Explore Learning Writers’ Awards...Read this post